 Thanks to Guernsey’s low crime rate, insurance costs are pretty low.
 The island has several insurance specialists who can help with home and contents insurance.

-Guernsey’s housing market & the right to work law
+Guernsey’s housing market

 There are no limits on the length of time that families in an Open Market property can live in Guernsey.
 But there are controls on who can live in the Island’s Local Market housing.
 In general, newcomers to the island will take up residence in Guernsey’s Open Market, but if employment is the primary reason for coming to live in Guernsey, then an Employment Permit may be awarded, entitling that person to live in Local Market property.